 "Our re-imagination of the 21st century village will provide new homes and working environments, whilst retaining the strong character and identity of existing Cambridge-Milton Keynes-Oxford corridors," said Featherstone.

 "This is a real opportunity to reinvigorate the social infrastructure, creating lifetime villages with mixed tenures and integration of shared spaces, where people can live, work and socialise together."

 Government envisions the area as UK's Silicon Valley

 The unveiling of the winning proposal follows the release of the government's Autumn Budget, which details plans to develop the area into the UK's answer to Silicon Valley – built around the Oxford and Cambridge universities, and their pioneering research programmes.

 To do this, there will be major investment in housebuilding to provide one million new homes in the area by 2050.
 There will also be improved transport links including a new East-West Rail link and an Oxford-Cambridge Expressway by 2030.

-This movie was based on research by the National Infrastructure Commission (NIC), which found that failure to support the Cambridge-Milton Keynes-Oxford corridor would "jeopardise growth, limit access to labour and put prosperity at risk".
+This move was based on research by the National Infrastructure Commission (NIC), which found that failure to support the Cambridge-Milton Keynes-Oxford corridor would "jeopardise growth, limit access to labour and put prosperity at risk".

 The NIC teamed up with Malcolm Reading Consultants to launch the Cambridge to Oxford Connection ideas contest.